bbc/bbc-a11y/guides/using/validating-your-project.md

 [800, 1000].forEach(width => page("http://bbc.co.uk", { width }))
 ```

+## Specifying a configuration file path

+Use the `--config` command line option to specify an alternative location for
+the configuration file:

+    ./node_modules/.bin/bbc-a11y --config ./path/to/a11y.js

 ## Using a11y in build scripts

 The `bbc-a11y` executable will exit with a non-zero status code if there are any